MontherIsmail/Macato/README.md

 ## 👉🏻 user stories

-_As a `user/chef`_ I should sign up in the app.
+- _As a `user/chef`_ I should sign up in the app.
-_As a `user/chef`_ I can login in the app.
+- _As a `user/chef`_ I can login in the app.
-_As a `user`_ I should see a form that contain of a menu that contain of some details like date, address, number of guests etc.. so I can submit booking.
+- _As a `user`_ I should see a form that contain of a menu that contain of some details like date, address, number of guests etc.. so I can submit booking.
-_As a `user`_ I should  get a conformation email with next steps and instructions.
+- _As a `user`_ I should  get a conformation email with next steps and instructions.
    1.Cooking equipment and ingredients required.
    2.Type of food, e.g.: Indian, American… etc. Link to guest invitation 3.Chef arrival and departure time
-Chef preferences e.g.: Female vs male
+   4.Chef preferences e.g.: Female vs male
-_As a `user`_ I can pay online or in person.
+- _As a `user`_ I can pay online or in person.
-_As a `user`_ I should get a special offers and discounts.
+- _As a `user`_ I should get a special offers and discounts.
-_As a `user/chef`_ I can add my feedback.
+- _As a `user/chef`_ I can add my feedback.
-_As a `user/chef`_ I can log out.
+- _As a `user/chef`_ I can log out.